zcy1024/sui-move-bootcamp/I3/README.md

 # [I3]: King Credits

+## What You Will Learn

+In this section, you will learn how to implement a governance-controlled token in Move, where transfers require approval using custom logic.
+You will:

+- Initialize a Token with its corresponding Policy.
+- Set a custom rule for transferring Tokens of this type.

+By the end, you will understand how to design tokens with advanced, policy-driven transfer restrictions in Move.

 In this section we will work with the implementation of King Credits, a token that can only be transferred with approval from the Crown Council.

 ## Project Structure